Rashad Haughton: 2001 — 2002: awards and charity

-2017 - Present: MAC collection, Madame Tussauds and discography rerelease
+2017 — present: MAC collection, Madame Tussauds and discography rerelease

 On August 24, 2017, MAC Cosmetics announced that an Aaliyah collection would be made available in the summer of 2018.
 The Aaliyah for Mac collection was released on June 20 online and June 21 in stores.
 Along with the MAC collection, MAC and i-D Magazine partnered up to release a short film titled "A-Z of Aaliyah" which coincided with the launch.
 Haughton dealt with the media promotion: "We wanted to create a line where the minimalism is there.
 You can re-create those archive looks from videos and film, but at the same time, mix, match, experiment, and imagine what Aaliyah’s style would look and feel like in 2018 and the future [...]
 My sister’s fans are so lovely and respectful [...] if they see something that is not approved by [the family], they attack it.
 They are very protective of my sister, which is heartwarming."

 On August 21, 2019, the Madame Tussauds Las Vegas revealed a wax figure of Aaliyah.
 The lifesize figure was modelled on Aaliyah's iconic "Try Again" outfit and makeup.
 It was unveiled by Haughton to an invited audience.

 In August 2021, it was reported that the One in a Million album and Aaliyah's other recorded work with Blackground (since rebranded as Blackground Records 2.0) would be re-released on physical, digital, and streaming services in a deal between the record label and Empire Distribution.
 However, Aaliyah's estate, run in part by Haughton, issued a statement preempting Blackground 2.0's announcement, denouncing an "unscrupulous endeavor to release Aaliyah's music without any transparency or full accounting to the estate".
 One In A Million was reissued on August 20, 2021 and re-entered the UK Official Hip Hop and R&B Albums Chart Top 40 at number eight and reached the top ten for on the Billboard 200 in the US for the first time at number ten, selling 26,000 album-equivalent units in the week ending of August 26.
 After the album's re-release, Aaliyah re-entered the UK Official Hip Hop and R&B Albums Chart Top 40 at number seven and reentered the US Billboard 200 chart at number 13, charting at number four for high pure sales.
-In celebration of the reissue, Blackground released an animated commercial titled "It's Been A Long Time" (in a similar style to the album's original 2001 commercial), directed by Takahiro Tanaka, showing Aaliyah resurrecting her music from out of a large underground vault.